Computer help for seniors, right on the screen

 The printer stopped working after an update. iCloud is asking for a password nobody wrote down.
 Settings moved since the last time anyone looked.

 Technology help for seniors often means a family member describing steps they cannot see.
-GuideLayer runs on the Mac, listens in plain language, and points at the control in front of you — Wi-Fi, software updates, Photos, Mail, and accessibility settings included.
+GuideLayer runs on the Mac, listens in plain language, and points at the control in front of you, Wi-Fi, software updates, Photos, Mail, and accessibility settings included.
+It's the same screen-aware AI assistant approach we use for software tutor for Mac workflows, tuned for everyday tasks.

 What actually works